phlex-ruby/phlex.fun/components/yielding.md

 ## Yielding an interface

 I mentioned earlier that `yield` is automatically upgraded to `yield(self)`.
-This makes it convenient to yield a specialised interface that the parent component can use.
+This makes it convenient to yield a specialized interface that the parent component can use.
 Let’s say we want an abstract `Nav` component that allows you to add nav items.

 One way to do this is to serialize the nav items as data.